About my story:

 About my educational background:

 Life kept throwing roadblocks on my path and I did not become a psychologist for children.
-Instead, I studied Social Pedagogy in my twenties and guided children between two and seventeen for three years.
-In my thirties, I became an animal therapist and up to today, occasionally, I advise people with their dogs.
+Instead, I studied Social Pedagogy in my twenties and guided children with behavioral and learning disadvantages (between two and seventeen of age) for three years.
+In my thirties, I became an animal therapist and up to today, occasionally, I guide people with their dogs.
+Nine out of ten times, the dogs aren’t the problem.

 The first half of 2017, I enrolled in a study Existential Well-Being Counseling; a person-centered approach.
 Completed this successfully and received my certificate June 2017.